bioinform/somaticseq/utilities/dockered_pipelines/bamSimulator/README.md

 * --split-proportion The faction of total reads desginated to the normal.
 (Defaut = 0.5)
 * --num-snvs Number of SNVs to spike into the designated tumor
 * --num-indels Number of INDELs to spike into the designated tumor
-* --num-svs Number of SVs to spike into the designated tumor
+* --num-svs Number of SVs to spike into the designated tumor (Default = 0)
 * --min-depth Minimum depth where spike in can take place
 * --max-depth Maximum depth where spike in can take place
 * --min-vaf Minimum VAF to simulate